jkpdino/xcb/README.md

 ### Macros

 A macro defines a reusable piece of code that can be parameterized.
 A macro is defined by `#(macro *macro_name* (*parameters*)?)`, and ends with `#(end macro)`.
 Anything in between is evaluated as the macros content.
-A macro takes named parameters that can be used like regular variables in its invokation
+A macro takes named parameters that can be used like regular variables in its invokation.

+A macro can be instantiated by using a directive with the function of the macro name

+## Warning

+This is not at all stable.